Chart Color Schemes

 The level of cultural diversity witnessed in Charnwood was found to be above average when compared nationally for a number of language and cultural background related metrics

-Charnwood's population shows above-average cultural diversity, with 22.5% born overseas and 18.6% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 43.6% of its population.
-The most notable overrepresentation is in the 'Other' category, which comprises 1.8% compared to 1.3% regionally.
+Charnwood's cultural diversity is above average, with 22.5% of its population born overseas and 18.6% speaking a language other than English at home.
+Christianity is the predominant religion in Charnwood, comprising 43.6% of its population.
+Notably, the 'Other' category makes up 1.8%, slightly higher than the Australian Capital Territory's average of 1.3%.

 Frequently Asked Questions - Diversity